freedev/solrcloud-zookeeper-docker/README.md

 If you want start a lightweight configuration: 1 SolrCloud container and 1 Zookeeper container, run:

-    ./startup.sh
+    ./start.sh

 The script will output the list of container started, their ip addresses and ports.
-For example executing `startup.sh` will output:
+For example executing `start.sh` will output:

      Waiting for 'zookeeper' container startup: 10.1.0.50:2181 ...
 Done.